WenqinSHAO/pixel-animator/README.md

 **Configuration & maintenance tips** ✨

 - Change `W`, `H` for the internal raster size, `DISPLAY` for on-screen/export resolution, and `FPS` for playback frame rate.
+- Notifications now use non-blocking in-page toasts (instead of blocking `alert()`), shown in the bottom-right.
 - To support color, switch frames to RGBA arrays and update compose / draw functions accordingly.
 - To change brush shape (round vs square), adjust `drawDot()` behavior.
 - To add tools, add a UI control, set the new tool name in `setTool()`, and handle it in `applyStroke()`.